haniravi/nito/Notes.md

 The keys **TT(1)**, **TT(2)** and **TT(3)** are the **MOD** keys that switch between layers [1](#numpad-and-the-rest-of-the-symbols-layer-layer-1), [2](#text-navigation-layer-layer-2) and [3](#fn-and-media-layer-layer-3) correspondingly.

+The `\` key is on this layer since it is used often, when escaping characters.
+It will not be overridden on [layer 2](#text-navigation-layer-layer-2) as well.

 Below is a possible layout of the layer.
 ![Default layer](layers/default_layout.jpg)